finos/perspective/docs/md/python.md

 aware of the basic type primitives that it supports, but agnostic towards the actual Python `type` of the data that it receives.

+#### Time Zone Handling

+When passing in `datetime` objects, Perspective checks the `tzinfo` attribute to see if a time zone is set.
+Objects with an unset `tzinfo` attribute are treated as local time, and do not undergo any time zone conversion.
+Objects with the `tzinfo` attribute set will be _converted into UTC_ before being stored in Perspective, and they will be _serialized as local time_.

+`pandas.Timestamp` objects stored in a `pandas.DataFrame` are _always_ treated
+as UTC times, and will be converted to local time when serialized to the user.
+To treat a `Timestamp` in a `DataFrame` as local time, use `tz_localize` or `tz_convert` to provide the `Timestamp` with a time zone.

+For more details, see this in-depth [explanation](https://github.com/finos/perspective/pull/867) of Perspective's semantics around time zone handling.

 ### Callbacks and Events

 `perspective.Table` allows for `on_update` and `on_delete` callbacks to be